 Los Angeles Bankruptcy Attorneys Filing Fee

-Our bankruptcy attorneys fees are very reasonable and affordable.
+Our bankruptcy attorney fees are very reasonable and affordable.
 The fee will depend on the complexity of your case.
-Our bankruptcy Chapter 7 attorney fees range from $1,200 to $4,000 and our Chapter 13 bankruptcy attorney fees range from $3,500 to $5,000.
-After a free legal evaluation, all fees will be disclosed to you up front.
+Our bankruptcy Chapter 7 attorney fees range from $1,200 to $4,000 and our Los Angeles Chapter 13 bankruptcy attorney fees range from $3,500 to $5,000.
+After a free legal evaluation, all fees will be disclosed to you upfront.